siddhpatil6/Flutter/README.md

 # Flutter
 Just Learn Flutter Technology and Contribute

+# What is Widget?
+<b> Everything is a widget in Flutter!</b> A widget in Flutter represents an immutable description of part of the user interface; all graphics, including text, shapes, and animations are created using widgets.

+The Flutter contains two sets of widgets which conform to specific design languages.
+Material Design widgets implement Google’s design language of the same name, and Cupertino widgets imitate Apple’s iOS design.

+<b> “Widgets are basically blocks for creating UI(Buttons, TopBar, Drawer, Cards…)” </b>

 # There are Basically Flutter works on two widget <br>
 ### 1. Statefull Widget <br>
 ### 2. Stateless Widget <br>